 Remember, we are employing a revise-and-resubmit model, so the more information you can give us about your proposal, the better we can evaluate it and guide you towards a presentation that will suit ELDc17’s audience and be an effective platform for your ideas.

 It should NOT contain the following:

 - Identifying information – the reviews are double-blind (you don’t know who is reviewing, they don’t know who is submitting).

 A description of the different session types can be found here.

 When is the deadline to submit.

 ELD uses a rolling submission model with a revise and resubmit process, similar to the way a journal works.
 Every proposal will be reviewed and given feedback within 2 weeks of submission.
 Your submission will either be accepted or you’ll be provided feedback from our reviewers and offered an opportunity to revise and resubmit.
 We’ll continue this process of accepting or giving constructive feedback to proposals until all presentation slots are filled.
-Submission deadline is November 9th, 2015.
-All proposals received by the above deadline, whether eventually accepted or not, will be included in a drawing for a complimentary ELD16 full registration.
+The initial submission deadline is October 10, 2016.
+All proposals received by the above deadline, whether eventually accepted or not, will be included in a drawing for a complimentary ELD17 full registration.

-Submissions will still be accepted after November 9th, but they will be considered in the second round of proposals.
-We will work with those who submitted by the 11/9/15 deadline and then look toward later submissions to complete the program, should presentation slots still be available.
+Submissions will still be accepted after October 10th, but they will be considered in the second round of proposals.
+We will work with those who submitted by the initial deadline and then look toward later submissions to complete the program, should presentation slots still be available.